isaacg1/isaacg1.github.io/project-ideas.md

 at the school I am at (Georgia Tech, UIUC, or Northwestern), or people who already have a background in queueing theory research.

-Last updated: December 2nd, 2023.
+Last updated: March 6th, 2023.

 ## Table of contents

-I've separated my ideas into four categories:
+I've separated my ideas into five categories:

 * Ideas that I think are quite promising, where I have promising directions for a result.

 * Ideas that are just starting out, or where I don't quite know how I'd prove a result.

-* Ideas that I'm actively pursuing, or have written a paper about.
+* Ideas that I'm actively pursuing.

+* Ideas I pursued to some kind of completion, and am not currently pursuing.
+I'm keeping these around for archival purposes.

-* Ideas I'm no longer interested in, that I'm keeping around for archival purposes.
+* Ideas I'm no longer interested in.
+I'm keeping these around for archival purposes.

 I'm most interested in collaborating on ideas in the "quite promising" category, but all of them are worth looking at and discussing.

+This page is for ideas that look promising but I'm not pursuing yet, or were in that stage earlier but I am now pursuing.
+I typically have several more projects that I'm actively pursuing, that never went through the "look promising but not pursuing" stage, and so aren't listed here.

 The order within a category is roughly chronological.